raguay/favorites/README.md

 `Go to hot dir` - This command set the current panel to the directory store in the memory location specified in the dirNum argument.
 The default is 0.

 `Set hot dir` - This command set the current panel to the directory store in the memory location 1 specified in the dirNum argument.
 The default is 0.

+`pop directory` - This command pops to the previous directory.

 #### Files Created and Used